-Preventing low blood sugar is not always possible, but you need to take steps to avoid it.
+Avoiding low blood sugar is not always possible, but there are steps you can take that may help.
 Be sure to take your insulin as prescribed, watch your sugar intake, and use caution during and after exercising.

 - Space meals evenly throughout the day.
-Talk to your health care provider about a plan for healthy eating.
+Talk to your doctor about a plan for healthy eating

-- Take your diabetes medicine as directed by your health care provider.
+- Take your type 2 diabetes medicine as directed by your doctor

 - Ask your health care team when you should call them and when to call 911.
-Keep a list of emergency numbers with you: Your health care provider’s name and phone number and your pharmacy’s phone number.
+Keep a list of emergency numbers with you: Your doctor’s name and phone number and your pharmacy’s phone number

 - Check your blood sugar levels the way your health care team advises you.
-Keep a record and bring it with your meter to your health care provider.
+Keep a record and bring it with your meter to your doctor.
 You should do this for future visits as well.
-Make sure to tell your health care provider if you have had high or low blood sugar levels.
+Make sure to tell your doctor if you have had high or low blood sugar levels

-Make sure to take steps to manage your diabetes and learn to spot low blood sugar so you can treat it quickly before it gets worse.
+Make sure to take steps to manage your type 2 diabetes, and learn to spot low blood sugar, so you can treat it quickly before it gets worse.

 Remember, low blood sugar can be serious if not treated immediately.